robin-mueller/auto-apms-guide/src/tutorial/creating-a-behavior-from-scratch.md

 :::

 ::: tip Learn more 🎓
-If you don't fully understand the CMakeLists.txt for the programmatic approach and want more detailed information about behavior tree build handlers, refer to the tutorial [Building Behavior Trees: Programmatic Approach](./building-behavior-trees.md#programmatic-approach).
+If you don't fully understand the CMakeLists.txt for the programmatic approach and want more detailed information about behavior build handlers, refer to the tutorial [Building Behavior Trees: Programmatic Approach](./building-behavior-trees.md#programmatic-approach).
 :::

 ### Build the Behavior Tree